 - 1907 – John Redick sells his mansion to the new Omaha University, which opens at N. 24th and Pratt, across the street from the hospital.

-- 1908 – John E. Reagan House was built at 2102 Pinkney Street, and today it is on the National Register of Historic Places.
+- 1908 – John E. Reagan House was built at 2102 Pinkney Street, and was on the National Register of Historic Places.
+It ahs been demolished.

 - 1909 – The Charles Storz House is built at 1901 Wirt Street, and today it is on the National Register of Historic Places.